 The HAC website now has a new area under ‘Resources‘ where we will be adding content regarding all manner of light pollution issues.
 Bob Gent has already penned a great article drawing on his prior experience as a past president of the International Dark-Sky Association.
 Please give it a read and pass the link along to your friends and neighbors.
 We welcome all contributions to our Resources page, no matter which astronomy topic you wish to address.

-Resource: Light Pollution
+Category Archives: Light Pollution

 Protecting Our Night Skies from Light Pollution